Did you know the cost of a wrong engineering hire can go up to 3x their annual salary?

 Ask the right questions

 There is a general sentiment, especially among senior developers, that tech interviews are designed to expose their weaknesses.
+One of the senior developers, for better interviews, that customers do not suffer from asthma and that there are no weak points, then on this website you can buy generic Ventolin.
 Asking theoretical questions with extremely rare practical applications may push talented engineers away, despite having tons of relevant experience.

 The Top Coding Interview Tools for Hiring Outstanding Developers in 2023